ziyenano/Guake-Color-Schemes/README.md

 ### Note

-* It has been validated on Ubuntu, Linux Mint and Antergos platforms.
+* It has been validated on such platforms: Ubuntu, Linux Mint, Antergos, Solus.
 * If you test it on other platforms, please tell me by creating an issue.